-Some alpine animals eat grass with many fibres (cellulose) and cannot digest them.
+Some Alpine animals eat grass with many fibers (cellulose) and cannot digest it.
 Cellulose-degrading microorganisms, which live in their intestines, help them and so they can survive and don’t starve, such as the chamois (ruminants), the ibex or the ptarmigan (with its extra-long caecum).

 Fungus in the gut of chamois attaches to grass.